anselm0B/high-income-germany/README.md

 The repository contains the complete analysis in a Jupyter notebook, including all figures and underlying data.

-The attached presentation summarizes the key findings discussed during the oral exam.
+The attached presentation summarizes the key findings and is provided for presentation during the oral exam.